Learning Ukulele with Curt

 Organization is essential when learning to play any music on the ukulele or any instrument.
 A real jazz guitar or jazz ukulele teacher would help.
 Here is my organization of the subjects and material that you would cover in a balanced jazz ukulele program of study.
 For all my students" lessons are customized to their particular experience and goals.

 Technique is the physical control and coordination needed to play an instrument or sing.
-It involves position, the efficiency of motion and effort, and exercises to develop specific skills.
-For ukulele, it's improving your right and left hand.
-You'll never be any better than your ability to execute what you want to play.
-Developing the necessary motor skills are where all the work comes in.
+It involves position, efficiency of motion and effort, as well as exercises to develop specific physical skills.

 Ear Training